ChaoticAlexander/helldivers2-stratagem-activator/README.md

 ```
 The compiled binary will appear in the dist folder.

-NOTE:
-The codes.json file needs to be in the same directory as your stratagems.exe file
+**NOTE: The codes.json file needs to be in the same directory as your stratagems.exe file**

-usage:
+## Usage:

 To use this just call the binary while providing the stratagem key as a parameter.